 Special data values

-On dB echograms the following data value has special significance:
+On screen, the following data values have special significance:

 -999 dB

-This value is considered to represent 0 in the linear domain.
-That is a signal strength of 0 volts, which has no valid representation in the dB domain is given the nominal value of -999 dB.
-Datapoints which have a value below the specified data threshold will also be considered to have this value.
+This value represents 0 in the linear domain.
+That is a signal strength of 0 volts, which has no valid representation in the dB domain, is given the nominal value of -999 dB.
+Data points which have a value below the specified data threshold will also be considered to have this value.

 An important consequence of this, is that certain operators will not necessarily behave as expected for this value.
 For example, the plus and minus operators will yield results as follows: